Trapezius Muscle Spasms: Chiropractic Treatment and Relief

 Chiropractors specialize in the musculoskeletal system and understand how the muscles, bones, and joints all work together.
 For muscle spasms, they investigate the problem and look at other areas of the body that could be contributing to or worsening the condition.
 For some, muscle spasms could be brought on by a misplaced joint pressing on the area.
 A chiropractor will palpate the areas to ensure this is not the case.
 And if there is a problem, they will perform a joint manipulation.
 This realigns the joint back in place and reduces muscle spasm symptoms.
 Over time the muscles become healthier because chiropractic releases toxins and improves the range of motion.

 Often, muscle spasms are the result of inflammation.
 When a muscle swells, it can place pressure on surrounding nerves.
 The more intense the inflammation the more pressure/stress on the nerves.
 This can make moving and functioning very difficult because of the pain.
 To naturally reduce inflammation consider an anti-inflammatory diet.
 This type of diet is filled with antioxidants, vitamins, and minerals that will work to reduce swelling.
 Although it might not completely repair the muscle injury, it can reduce symptoms and stop oxidative stress.
 Foods to eat more of are:

 Dr. Alex Jimenez�s Blog Post Disclaimer

-The information herein on "Trapezius Muscle Spasms: Chiropractic Treatment and Relief" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Trapezius Muscle Spasms: Chiropractic Treatment and Relief" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*